Conformal Yang-Mills field in arbitrary dimensions

-Though our primary interest in this paper is the ordinary-derivative formulation of the conformal YM field we pay some attention to the commonly used higher-derivative approach to the conformal YM field.
-To our knowledge, in the earlier literature, for $d\geq 6$, the conformal YM field was only discussed by using the higher-derivative formulation in $6d$. \footnote{ For $6d$ and $8d$ conformal gravities, the higher-derivative conformal invariants were obtained in Refs.\cite{Bonora:1985cq,Boulanger:2004zf} (see also Refs.\cite{Boulanger:2004eh}).
+Though our primary interest in this paper is the ordinary-derivative formulation of the conformal YM field we pay some attention to the standard higher-derivative approach to the conformal YM field.
+In the earlier literature, for $d\geq 6$, the conformal YM field was only discussed by using the higher-derivative formulation in $6d$. \footnote{ For $6d$ and $8d$ conformal gravities, the higher-derivative conformal invariants were obtained in Refs.\cite{Bonora:1985cq,Boulanger:2004zf} (see also Refs.\cite{Boulanger:2004eh}).
 Application of ordinary-derivative approach for the study of $6d$ conformal gravity may be found in Ref.\cite{Metsaev:2010kp}, while application of unfolding conformal geometry approach for the study of $6d$, $8d$, and $10d$ conformal gravities may be found in Ref.\cite{Joung:2021bhf}.
-Various interesting aspects of $6d$ conformal gravity are discussed in Refs.\cite{Lu:2013hx}. } The most general commonly used higher-derivative Lagrangian of the conformal YM field in $6d$ does not involve of higher than fourth-order terms in derivatives.
-This higher-derivative Lagrangian is represented in terms of two conformal invariants: the first conformal invariant consists of four derivatives, while the second conformal invariant consists of three derivatives.
+Various interesting aspects of $6d$ conformal gravity are discussed in Refs.\cite{Lu:2013hx}. } The most general commonly used higher-derivative Lagrangian of the conformal YM field in $6d$ is represented as $\LL=I_2+I_3$, where the conformal invariants $I_2$ and $I_3$ given in \rf{manus-24102023-01} involve four and three derivatives respectively.
 Applying our approach to the conformal YM field in $6d$, we get these well known two conformal invariants.
-To our knowledge, for $d\geq 8$, conformal invariants of YM field have not been studied even in the framework of higher-derivative approach.
-Therefore, for the conformal YM field in $8d$ and $10d$, we demonstrate, how two higher-derivative conformal invariants can be obtained in the framework of our approach.
+As we have already noted, for $d\geq 8$, conformal invariants of YM field have not been studied even in the framework of higher-derivative approach.
+Therefore, for the conformal YM field in $8d$ and $10d$, we demonstrate, how two higher-derivative conformal invariants $I_2$ and $I_3$ can be obtained from our $F^2$ and $F^3$ conformal invariants.
+For $d\geq 8$, all other higher-derivative conformal invariants $I_N$, $N>3$, do not involve the second-order and third-order terms in the conformal YM field and they are beyond of our study.

 This paper is organized as follows.

 In Sec.\ref{not-conv}, we collect our notation and conventions and outline a realization of conformal symmetries on fields and field strengths entering the ordinary-derivative approach.